about BIG BANG

 The festival builds on the legacy and achievements of the children's music festival OORSMEER founded by Wouter Van Looy in 1995.
 With OORSMEER, he created a platform for artistic modern music programming specifically for children, in which contemporary styles of music have a place.
 The first session at the Arts Centre Vooruit in Ghent, immediately proved the success of the original festival concept.
-In recent years OORSMEER has enjoyed equal success and popularity in many cities across Europe including Antwerp, Ghent, Bruges, Hasselt (Belgium), Utrecht, Den Bosch, Amersfoort, Leeuwarden (Netherlands), Lille, Angers (France), Zurich, Bern, Winterthur ( Switzerland).
+Afterwards OORSMEER enjoyed equal success and popularity in many cities across Europe including Antwerp, Ghent, Bruges, Hasselt (Belgium), Utrecht, Den Bosch, Amersfoort, Leeuwarden (Netherlands), Lille, Angers (France), Zurich, Bern, Winterthur ( Switzerland).